barbazul/1kfa/mod_guide_player.md

 ![Shop / Procure card](images/move_shop__procure.png){ width=2.5inch }

-When the Shop / Procure move is used, the scene can be described as an everyday shopping trip or a theiving and bribery escapade, or anything else that makes sense in the narrative, so long as the mechanical outcome would be certain.
+When the Shop / Procure move is used, the scene can be described as an everyday shopping trip or a thieving and bribery escapade, or anything else that makes sense in the narrative, so long as the mechanical outcome would be certain.